 Is there anything more quintessentially Indian than Aloo Gobi Masala?
-I don’t think so!
-This simple cauliflower and potato stir fry is an all season recipe that needs minimal effort but like most Indian recipes, is full of flavour.
-This aloo gobi masala has no onions and garlic.
+I don't think so!
+This simple cauliflower and potato stir fry is an all season recipe that needs minimal effort but like most Indian recipes, is full of flavor.
+This recipe has no onions and garlic.

 All my recipes usually start with sauteing onions and garlic but not this one.
-It doesn’t need that flavour because it has so much going for itself.
+It doesn't need that flavor because it has so much going for itself.
 In fact the prominent aromatic here is ginger that really pushes this aloo gobi masala to another level.